andreimoment/tangomanual/README.md

 *Whoa, Neo, not everyone is a hacker.
 What is this forking and pulling stuff?*

 A "fork" is a special copy of a repository.
 It knows where it was copied from and when, and can tell the difference between its own content and the content of the original.

 When you fork a repository, you end up with your own copy over which you have full control.
 This is where you make the changes you want to see in the original.
 Once you are done, you send a special message to the owner of the original pointing out the changes you made, and request the owner to include, or "pull" them in the original.
 That's the "pull request."

+To create your own fork of this repository, click the "Fork" button in the top right corner of the page.

 Here is GitHub's guide on [forks](https://help.github.com/articles/about-forks/), and one on [creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)